awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-monitoring-cpu-credits.md

 T3, T3a, and T2 instances have these additional CloudWatch metrics, which are updated every five minutes:
 + `CPUCreditUsage` – The number of CPU credits spent during the measurement period\.
 + `CPUCreditBalance` – The number of CPU credits that an instance has accrued\.
 This balance is depleted when the CPU bursts and CPU credits are spent more quickly than they are earned\.
-+ `CPUSurplusCreditBalance` – The number of surplus CPU credits spent to sustain CPU performance when the `CPUCreditBalance` value is zero\.
++ `CPUSurplusCreditBalance` – The number of surplus CPU credits spent to sustain CPU utilization when the `CPUCreditBalance` value is zero\.
 + `CPUSurplusCreditsCharged` – The number of surplus CPU credits exceeding the [maximum number of CPU credits](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table) that can be earned in a 24\-hour period, and thus attracting an additional charge\.

 The last two metrics apply only to instances configured as `unlimited`\.